Geontech/docker-usrp/README.md

 #### Run as N210

 Use this script to run the REDHAWK USRP UHD Image as an N210 host.
-This script requires the IP address of the Domain Manager to connect to and the IP address of the N210 as an argument.
+This script requires the IP address of the Domain Manager to connect to and the IP address of the N210 as arguments.
 This script optionally accepts a Domain Name for the Device Manager to connect to, which defaults to REDHAWK_DEV.

 	./runAsN210 <DomainManager IP Address> <N210 IP Address> [Domain Manager Name]

 #### Run as B2XX

 Use this script to run the REDHAWK USRP UHD Image as a B2XX host.
-This script requires the IP address of the Domain Manager to connect to.
+This script requires the IP address of the Domain Manager to connect to as an argument.
 This script optionally accepts a Domain Name for the Device Manager to connect to, which defaults to REDHAWK_DEV.

 	./runAsB2XX <Domain Manager IP Address> [Domain Manager Name]